 The objective of model selection is to find the network architecture with the best generalization properties, which means finding the one that minimizes the error on the selected instances of the data set.

-More specifically, we want to find a neural network with a selection error of less than 0.598 NSE, which is the value that we have achieved so far.
+More specifically, we want to find a neural network with a selection error of less than 0.598 NSE, which is the value we have achieved.

 Order selection algorithms train several network architectures with a different number of neurons and select the one with the smallest selection error.